 Buy and build

-In the space of just five short years, THREE60 Energy has scaled its global operations.
 From its beginnings in oil and gas, the company has added wind, CCS, and nuclear to its offering to emerge as a leading independent energy service company

 If there was a rule book on how to successfully grow a company on the global stage, the team at THREE60 Energy (THREE60) probably had a hand in writing it.
 THREE60 is a standout example of a company that has deployed a robust and proven buy and build strategy to evolve its service offering and expand its international footprint.